elyasaddo/MERMachineLearning/views/articles/classificationHelper.md

   kind of model MODEL-s (s stands for “single-label” class).

   5. Classification is essentially pattern recognition, which humans have taken pretty damn long to be able to do.
 'Pattern recognition - the act of taking in raw data and making an action based on the "category" of the pattern'.
+    Image of complicated weight/ height sea-bass and salmon decision graph.
+  Use this to bring up the issue of being too specific for the data set and 'generalisation'.

   9. Fuzzy labeling is used to accommodate for the subjective nature of labeling the emotion of a piece of music (i.e. people